Or rather, how many shots of each product will drive conversion? Because ultimately, that’s what it’s all about: sales.

 There is something to be said for comparing the online shopping experience to the offline one.
 If a customer is thinking about buying a new shirt in a brick-and-mortar store, they will (in no particular order): feel the fabric, see what other colors are offered, check out the stitching or how it’s made, look at the washing instructions, take the shirt off the rack and try it on, etc. Together and independently, these can all be decisive in whether they end up buying the product, or not.

-In e-commerce, it is the role of the product detail page to do as much of this heavy-lifting as possible.
-To give the customer all the information they need to move them down the purchase funnel, and get your product into their cart.
+In e-commerce, it is the role of the product detail page to do as much of this heavy lifting as possible.
+To give the customer all the information they need to move them down the purchase funnel and get your product into their cart.
 A lot of that information can – and should – be delivered through product photography.

-1) Focus on the Details.
-You must have detailed product visuals for your website.
+You must have detailed product photos for your website.
 This is particularly essential for bigger ticket items.
 It’s a great way of reinforcing your value proposition, as well as the quality and/ or product authenticity you offer.
 Some examples:

 - Silver hallmark on a piece of jewelry